 CHERYL CORLEY: I'm Cheryl Corley and I found a few of the Wisconsin senators who had left their undisclosed locations at a Comfort Suites hotel about 20 miles south of the Wisconsin border.

-State Senator MARK MILLER (Democrat, Wisconsin): We're not staying here.
+MARK MILLER: We're not staying here.
 We're staying at other places in Illinois.

-State Senator CHRIS LARSON (Democrat, Wisconsin): It's kind of tough to find.
+CHRIS LARSON: It's kind of tough to find.